theopensystemslab/planx-new/apps/localplanning.services/src/content/legal/privacy.md

 ---
 title: Privacy
-subheading: How we collect, protect and use data about you
+description: How we collect, protect and use data about you
 lastModified: 2025-10-01
 ---